Backgrounder on High Burnup Spent Nuclear Fuel

 Based on these reviews, the NRC has certified systems for dry storage and transportation of high burnup spent fuel.
 Because low burnup spent fuel has been around longer and there is more of it, there are more systems for low than for high burnup spent fuel.
 However, as more data has become available on the performance of high burnup spent fuel, the NRC has certified dry storage and transportation systems for higher burnups for an initial term up to 20 years.

 Operating experience since dry storage began in 1986 and short-term tests show that both low and high burnup spent fuel can be stored and transported safely.
 The NRC has sponsored testing at Oak Ridge National Laboratory on high burnup fuel under stresses greater than the loads expected during normal storage and transport.
 These tests have shown that high burnup fuel is very strong.
-However, the NRC wants to continue to obtain valuable information on high burnup spent fuel stored in the U.S., which is why users of dry storage systems will evaluate results from a demonstration program of an actual loaded dry storage system.
+However, the NRC wants to continue to obtain valuable information on high burnup spent fuel stored in the U.S., which is why users of dry storage systems will evaluate results from a demonstration program of actual loaded dry storage systems.
 These results will provide added confirmation of the safety of dry storage and transport of aged high burnup spent fuel.

 What confirmatory research is being done?